Antony Durose

-Antony Jack Durose is an English former cricketer active from 1964 to 1981 who played for Northamptonshire (Northants).
+Antony Jack Durose is an English former cricketer who was active from 1964 to 1981 whereby he played for Northamptonshire (Northants).
 He was born in Dukinfield, Cheshire on 5 October 1944.
 He appeared in 70 first-class matches as a righthanded batsman who bowled right arm fast medium pace.
 He scored 447 runs with a highest score of 30 and took 150 wickets with a best performance of seven for 23.